ajeyprasand/Kaiburr_Assessment_Task_3/README.md

 This repo contains files associated with Task_3
 <br>
-This Repo is used for Regard CI-CD pipeline
+This Repo is used for CI-CD pipeline
 <br>
 <br>